OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-No JavaScript is required!
-This effect involves a card that reveals additional content when clicked.
-We'll use CSS transitions and transforms to achieve a smooth and visually appealing animation.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically to reveal more content when hovered over.
+This effect is achieved using pure CSS, without JavaScript, leveraging the `:hover` pseudo-class and transitions.
+No specific framework like Tailwind CSS is used; this focuses on fundamental CSS techniques.

 **Description of the Styling:**

-The card is composed of two main elements: a front and a back.
-The front displays a summary, and the back contains the expanded content.
-Using CSS transitions, we smoothly animate the card's rotation on click to reveal the back.
-The `transform-style: preserve-3d;` property is crucial for ensuring the 3D rotation works correctly.
+The card consists of a main container with a background image.
+Inside, there's a content area containing the title and expandable description.
+The key to the effect is using `max-height` and `transition` properties.
+Initially, the description has a small `max-height`, limiting its visibility.
+On hover, the `max-height` is removed, allowing the description to expand smoothly thanks to the `transition`.
+Padding and margin are used for spacing and visual appeal.

 **Full Code:**